Key facts

 Block 2: Independent Practice 2

-The module utilizes students' ideations skills to experiment with themes and creative solutions developed in the first block.
+The module utilises students' ideations skills to experiment with themes and creative solutions developed in the first block.
 This project-based module is the principle means for students to test, apply and articulate the concepts and theories learned at levels 1 and 2 and to develop their personal creativity to a mature level.
 Essentially studio-based with minimal formal taught content, it provides the opportunity to explore and develop individual creative pathways under close tutor supervision.

 This module allows students to undertake individual projects following a graphic design or illustration pathway, working on a diverse range of briefs.